charlottedaumal/microtubule-tracking/README.md

 #### 2) Segmentation parameters:
-To segment the image easily, we implemented a function that subtracts the previous frame to the current frame to transform the comet streaks into point corresponding to the head of the comet.

 Our segmentation approach is then based on local maxima detection using a DoG filter and depends on the following parameters :
 - `sigma` : segmentation is based on a classical
 DoG filter that approximates a LoG filter.
-This sigma controls the level of of blur and edge detection applied by the DoG.
+This sigma controls the level of blur and edge detection applied by the DoG.
 It should be calibrated depending on the approximate size of the microtubule objects (ranging from 1 to a few pixels)
     > 💡 **TIP:** Gaussian blur affects